• About

 June 29, 2025

 Recent genetic research has shed light on the social structure of Çatalhöyük, a large Neolithic settlement in the center of Turkey that flourished over 9,000 years ago.
-A study published in Science confirms long-standing speculations that women were at the center of this ancient society, the oldest known society for which a female-centered social structure is supported by DNA.
+A study published in Science confirms long-standing speculations that women were at the center of this ancient society, making it the oldest known example of a female-centered social structure supported by DNA evidence

 DNA reveals female-centered society in 9,000-year-old Neolithic city of Çatalhöyük